LelouchHe/logseq-local-telegram-bot/README.md

 * Send text and photo to Logseg
     * inlucindg forward and reply, but only content is sent.
 Forward from who or reply to what is not.
 * Page and Inbox can be changed from setting page
+* Users can choose to add new messages to the front or end of the inbox
 * Send block and its children blocks to authorized users who have send messages to Logseq before
     * Right-click the block and choose "Local Telegram Bot: Send"
     * This is to get its chat id without asking users to type in